zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

     --parameters azuredeploy.parameters.json
     ```

-* Once Azure resources has been provisioned, you will be able to see it in Azure portal.
+* Once Azure resources have been provisioned you will be able to see them in Azure portal.

     ![Screenshot showing ARM deployment](./deployment_complete_cli.png)